technmsg/blog/v2/content/solar/solar-ongoing.md

 All in, the system cost was **$16,965**.
 That includes panels, inverter, materials, permits, labor, monitoring, service, postage for grant applications, etc.

-To date, I've received $8,140 back from numerous sources:
+To date, I've received $9,045 back from numerous sources:

 * $5,089 Residential Renewable Energy Tax Credit (30% of system cost)
 * $1,283 Solar Equipment Property Tax Credit (one time)
 * $1,000 Residential Clean Energy Grant Program (one time)
+* $614 in SREC proceeds
+* $560 in utility bill reductions (from energy I generated rather than bought)
 * $500 "thank you" gift card from SEW
-* $258 in utility bill reductions (from energy I generated rather than bought)
 * $10 in utility generation credits

-That makes my out-of-pocket cost **$8,826**.
+That makes my out-of-pocket cost **$7,920**.

 I'm still expecting the following credits:

-* $3,040 in [SREC](https://en.wikipedia.org/wiki/Solar_Renewable_Energy_Certificate) sales over the first 14 years (assuming 40&cent; on the dollar of [SACP](http://www.srectrade.com/blog/srec-pricing/solar-alternative-compliance-payment-sacp))
+* $2,426 in [SREC](https://en.wikipedia.org/wiki/Solar_Renewable_Energy_Certificate) sales over the first 14 years (assuming 40&cent; on the dollar of [SACP](http://www.srectrade.com/blog/srec-pricing/solar-alternative-compliance-payment-sacp))
 * ongoing utility bill reductions

 At install time, my out-of-pocket cost was estimated to be $5,335.

 After receiving a smaller property tax credit than expected, my out-of-pocket cost was recalculated to be $6,552.
 In practice, income from SREC sales varies depending on market conditions, and the ongoing utility bill reductions continue to chip away at that outlay.

+To date the IRS hasn't allowed for any exceptions to be made for SREC payments.
+Although I've yet to receive a 1099 from Sol Systems, I still report the payments as income on my tax return (and pay tax on them accordingly).

 ### Energy

-Since installation and activation (about 7 months ago), my solar PV system has generated about 2,566 kWh.
+Since installation and activation (about 15 months ago), my solar PV system has generated about 5,703 kWh.

 #### After Three Months